inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 Bias can quickly grow out of control.
 They generally start out as a rational shortcut, but they always have the potential to outgrow the rational space. **The rational and irrational have a very muddy border between them.**

-**Congnitive bias is a blind spot.
+**Cognitive bias is a blind spot.
 It's the thing you don't pay attention to.** It's the thing where you give up control.
 And wouldn't you love to take back control over your own decisions?

 ## Exhibit A: Anchors are a chain with a weight at the end